 JM: Calibration procedure described in station manuals

+JM: interesting stuff happening at OEWG meeting;

+Citing Perry “The US introduced a draft decision, which basically proposes a staged approach, whereby the General Trust Fund (GTF) will have funds to evaluate potential monitoring sites and the MLF will look at the funding modality to support a number of monitoring pilot projects. …”

-JM: interesting stuff happening at OEWG meeting; MP general trust fund will look into funding monitoring pilot projects
+MP general trust fund will look into funding monitoring pilot projects

 SO: Station manuals are brilliant but can be chaotic to a new user; perhaps can restructure

+JM: Huge effort to maintain station manuals.
+Only very few folks contribute.